Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Introduction

-\subsection{Overview of the paper}
+\subsection{Overview of the Paper}

 In Section \ref{sect:PrelimandNotations}, we give some preliminaries and introduce some further notations.
 Red-shift estimates near horizon and Morawetz estimates in large radius region for different quantities are proved in Section \ref{sect:redshiftMoralargerall}.
-Afterwards, we derive some \textit{a priori} estimates on any fixed full subextremal Kerr background by considering the definitions \eqref{eq:DefOfphi012BothSpinS2} in the context of transport equations in Section \ref{sect:anEstiforphi1STinte}.
+Afterwards, we derive in Section \ref{sect:anEstiforphi1STinte} some \textit{a priori} estimates on any fixed subextremal Kerr background by considering the definitions \eqref{eq:DefOfphi012BothSpinS2} in the context of transport equations.
 The basic estimates \eqref{eq:estiphi02hatphi1kerrS2} and \eqref{eq:estiphi02hatphi1kerrS2Nega} are proved in Section \ref{sect:pfMainthmSchwS2} on Schwarzschild and in Section \ref{sect:finishpfS2Kerr} on a slowly rotating Kerr background.
-These complete the proof of the estimate \eqref{eq:MoraEstiFinal(2)KerrRegularpsiBothSpinComp} based on the discussions in Section \ref{sect:outlineproof} and Section \ref{sect:highorderS2}.
+These complete the proof of the estimates \eqref{eq:MoraEstiFinal(2)KerrRegularpsiBothSpinComp} based on the discussions in Section \ref{sect:outlineproof} for $n=0$ and Section \ref{sect:highorderS2} for $n\geq 1$.